 It’s time to wake up.

 It’s time to question our conditioning in our homes and in society.
+How can we support vulnerable families instead of allowing the legal system to exploit them and spit them out the other side of processes that minimise their lived experience of violence?
 What pattern interrupts might change outcomes -for the better- for future generations?

 How are you prepared to be part of a solution?